 (2) Response Required.
-A board certified member shall respond to the notice, in writing, within 10 days of receipt.
-The filing shall be limited to no more than 25 pages unless extenuating circumstances are presented and additional pages, in an amount not to exceed 50, are authorized by the BLSE chair.
-Failure of a board certified member to timely respond, in writing, shall be considered by the BLSE as evidence that the board certified member has waived all rights to respond and consents to the determination of BLSE.
+A board certified member must respond to the notice, in writing, within 10 days of receipt.
+The filing is limited to 25 pages unless extenuating circumstances are presented.
+The BLSE's chair may authorize up to 50 pages.
+Failure of a board certified member to respond timely, in writing, constitutes a waiver of all rights to respond and consent to the determination of the BLSE.

 (3) Request for Appearance.
-A board certified member shall be afforded the opportunity to appear before BLSE to address the revocation consideration, if requested in a timely filed response required in subdivision (d)(2).
-The appearance shall occur on the BLSE meeting date provided in the notice of consideration.
-No additional information or supporting documentation may be filed.
-Failure of a board certified member to timely request an appearance shall be considered by the BLSE as evidence that the board certified member has waived all rights to appear and consents to the determination of BLSE.
+A board certified member may appear before the BLSE to address the revocation consideration.
+The appearance will occur on the BLSE meeting date provided in the notice of consideration.
+No additional evidence may be taken at the meeting.
+Failure of a board certified member to make a timely request for an appearance constitutes a waiver of all rights to appear and consent to the determination of the BLSE.

 (4) Notice of Appearance.
-Upon receipt of the request for appearance, the LSE director, on behalf of the BLSE, shall issue a notice of appearance to confirm the date, time, and location of the meeting.
+On receipt of the request for appearance, the LSE director will issue a notice of appearance to confirm the date, time, and location of the meeting.
 The appearance may be in person or by teleconference.
-The board certified member may be accompanied by counsel and may have a court reporter present, at the applicant's expense.
+The board certified member may be accompanied by counsel and may have a court reporter present, at the member's expense.

 (5) Notice of Decision.
-The BLSE shall give notice of its decision by United States certified mail, return receipt requested, within 10 days of consideration of the board certified member's response and appearance, if held.
-The decision shall be final.
+The BLSE will give notice of its decision to the member's Florida Bar membership address by United States certified mail, return receipt requested, or by return receipt electronic mail within 10 days of consideration of the board certified member's response and appearance, if held.
+The decision is final.

 (6) Appeal.
-Further review of the BLSE decision shall be in accordance with the procedures set out in the 400 series of the BLSE policies.
-The appeal shall be limited to review of whether the BLSE afforded to the board certified member the procedural rights provided in these policies and by pertinent Rules Regulating The Florida Bar.
+Further review of the BLSE's decision will be in accordance with the procedures set out in the 400 series of the BLSE policies.
+The appeal is limited to review of whether the BLSE afforded to the board certified member the procedural rights provided in these policies and pertinent Rules Regulating The Florida Barr.

 (a) Authority.
-In accordance with rule 6-3.6(a), Rules Regulating The Florida Bar, no certificate shall last for a period longer than 5 years.
-A lapse of certification may occur for reasons including, but not limited to, a member's failure to
+In accordance with rule 6-3.6(a), Rules Regulating The Florida Bar, no certificate will last for a period longer than 5 years.
+A lapse of certification may occur for reasons including, but not limited to, a member's failure to:

-(1) file an application for recertification by the published deadline;
+(1) file an application for recertification, or an extension request, by the application deadline;

-(2) file an application for recertification by the extension deadline, if an extension has been granted by BLSE; or,
+(2) file an application for recertification by the extension deadline, if an extension has been granted by the BLSE; or

-(3) respond as requested to supply additional information for application completion, providing confirmation of receipt of such request can be demonstrated by return receipt delivery to the member's record bar address.
+(3) respond as requested to supply additional information for application completion if confirmation of receipt of such request can be demonstrated by return receipt delivery to the member's Florida Bar membership address.